theo-armour/theo-armour.github.io/readme.md

 ### Two links for each repository
 Most people use and think of GitHub as a wonderful repository for computer source code.
-GitHub does, however, also provides a free and very powerful web site hosting services via their GitHub pages feature.
+GitHub, however, also provides a free and very powerful web site hosting services via their GitHub pages feature.
 This feature only works for static files - such as HTML, CSS, JavaScript, text and image files.
 Since these are the only files types I deal with, GitHub hosting is delightful hosting solution.